rphln/Swordsong/mechanics.md

   - Any single damage instance may not deal less than one damage point or more than the equivalent of “Gargantuan” damage in points.

+  - A character is “critically wounded” if their remaining armor is at or below a third of its total amount.

   - A character whose damage taken surpasses their armor will faint.

   - Healing a character restores part of their lost armor.